 - Links to a series of free, online video tutorials.

-The Photographer's Workflow is priced at $30 for the complete download, including e-book and all presets and video tutorials.
+The Photographer's Workflow is priced at $30 and includes the e-book, all Lightroom presets and access to the video tutorials.

 I have compiled the Photographer's Workflow in response to questions asked by many students and fellow photographers.